ragieai/ragie-cli/README.md

 go test ./integration_test -v
 ```

 Note: Integration tests will create and delete test documents in your Ragie account.
 They clean up after themselves, but you may want to use a test account.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.